Report card: Bob Condotta grades the Seahawks’ Monday Night Football win vs. the Vikings

 Rasheem Green, who had maybe the best game of his two years with the Seahawks last week, had another big play with the forced fumble of Dalvin Cook early in the third quarter – his second forced fumble in two weeks.

-Jadeveon Clowney shook off the core muscle injury that held him out last week and also had a forced fumble.
+Jadeveon Clowney shook off the core muscle injury that held him out last week and had a forced fumble.

 Ziggy Ansah had another really good game with three quarterback hits and a pass defense, and Jarran Reed shook off his injury for two QB hits.